Gender representation in video games: Gamer demographics

 A 2008 Gallup poll indicated that men and women each make up half of all American video game players.
-In 2014 in the UK and in Spain, women comprised 52% and 48% of video game players respectively.
-According to a 2008 study by the Pew Research Center, "Fully 99% of boys and 94% of girls play videogames."
+In 2014, women comprised 52% of video game players in the UK and 48% in Spain.
+According to a 2008 study by the Pew Research Center, "fully 99% of boys and 94% of girls" play video games.

-Both men and women play video games, but studies suggest differences in platform and game genre preference.
-The Entertainment Software Rating Board reports that in 2010, 80% of female console gamers played on Wii, 11% on Xbox 360 and 9% on the PlayStation 3.
-By comparison, 38% of male console gamers in the year 2014 played the Xbox 360, 41% played the Wii and 21% played the PlayStation 3.
+Both genders play video games, but studies suggest differences in platform and genre preference.
+In 2010, the Entertainment Software Rating Board reported that 80% of female console gamers played on Wii, 11% on Xbox 360, and 9% on PlayStation 3, while 38% of male console gamers played Xbox 360, 41% played Wii, and 21% played PlayStation 3.

-A 2013 study by Flurry looked at the different mobile gaming preferences between men and women.
-Women made up 60–80% of the solitaire, slots, social turn-based, match-three / bubble-shooter, management / simulation and quiz game markets.
-By contrast, men made up between 60 and 80% of the strategy, shooter, card battle, racing and action RPG markets.
+A 2013 Flurry study compared mobile gaming preferences, finding women made up 60–80% of solitaire, slots, social turn-based, match-three/bubble-shooter, management/simulation, and quiz game markets.
+Men composed 60–80% of strategy, shooter, card battle, racing, and action role-playing game markets.

-A 2014 SuperData Research study found that men and women enjoy video games, but some genres are attracting one gender more than the other: Women compose 57.8 percent of the mobile market, 53.6 percent of the RPG market and 50.2 percent of the PC market (including social games).
-The study found that men make up 66 percent of MMO players, 66 percent of FPS players and 63 percent of digital console players.
+A 2014 SuperData Research study found women compose 57.8% of the mobile market, 53.6% of the RPG market, and 50.2% of the PC market (including social games).
+Men make up 66% of MMORPG players, 66% of first-person shooter players, and 63% of digital console players.

-On average, female-led games sell fewer copies than male-led ones, but also have lower marketing budgets.
-It is important to test the conditions under which gender representation predicts game sales.
-Adolescents who played video games frequently showed decreased concern about the effects that games with negatively stereotyped images may have on the players' attitudes compared to adolescents who played games infrequently or not at all.
-Those who play video games frequently compared to those who don't have different views when it comes to an opinion on gender representation in the video games they play.
+On average, female-led games sell less but also have lower marketing budgets.
+Testing the conditions under which gender representation predicts game sales is important.
+Adolescents who played games frequently showed less concern about the effects of negatively stereotyped images compared to those who played infrequently or not at all.
+Game use frequency correlates with views on gender representation in games played.